lnsjhnssn/mathgame/README.md

 # A Math Game
-Built with javascript, html, css.
+Built with html, css, vanilla js.